Skip to Main Content

 Use background research to familiarize yourself with your topic, define terminology, and more.
 The following are three examples of online background research resources available at Jenks Library.
 These resources are online encyclopedias that can be used to search for terms, ideas, concepts, and more.

-Watch this video to learn how to search the NOBLE Catalog to find print books and other material at Jenks Library.
+Watch this video to learn how to search the Library Catalog to find print books and other material at Jenks Library.

-Jenks Library has 150,000+ ebooks available, all searchable within our NOBLE Catalog. eBooks are really useful for distance learners, because you can access them from your device wherever you are.
-Watch this video to learn how to find and access ebooks within the NOBLE catalog.
+Jenks Library has 150,000+ ebooks available, all searchable within our Library Catalog. eBooks are really useful for distance learners, because you can access them from your device wherever you are.
+Watch this video to learn how to find and access ebooks within the Library Catalog.